chriskrycho/v5.chriskrycho.com/site/library/Tiamats Wrath.md

 ## What books like this can do

-The first, though less interesting, is how the eighth book in a series can do things that no other kind of book really can.
+The first of those notes is the way the eighth book in a series can do things that no other kind of book really can.
 Characters can have payoffs at the end of thousands and thousands of pages that even the best single volume can never really match.
 This is one of the great allures of epic fantasy and sci-fi: it tells stories on scopes—scopes not only of the *world* but of *characters*—that few other genres even reach for.
 The closest parallels I can think of are popular thriller or mystery series with long-running heroes, but even they aren’t doing *quite* the same thing that epic fantasy or sci-fi are.
 In particular, they rarely let main characters die, at least in the books outside sci-fi that I’m acquainted with.
 (Mild spoilers: this book does that!)

 This is part of the appeal of the Marvel movies of the last decade and change, as well as every long-running television series ever (but especially the good ones with an eye to both character and plot development).
 Watching Iron Man and Captain America over the course of a decade—ridiculous though the ideas were at times—lent an emotional potency to <cite>Endgame</cite> that few other movies of its genre (blockbuster action movies) could hope to muster.